This post is sponsored by Cache Valley Creamery. All thoughts and opinions are my own.

 Caramelized Onions

-- Heat a skillet over medium heat on the stovetop with the butter, until it melts and stops foaming.
+- Heat a skillet over medium heat on the stovetop with the butter until it completely melts and stops foaming.

 Roast Beef Sliders

-- Loosely pile the roast beef slices over the mayo sauce and then top with the caramelized onions.
+- Loosely pile the thinly sliced roast beef over the mayo sauce and then top evenly with the caramelized onions.

-- Layer the provolone cheese slices on the onions and add the top sheet of buns.
+- Layer the provolone on top of the onions and finish with the top sheet of rolls.

-- Pour the butter topping over the rolls and use a pastry brush to evenly distribute the mixture over all of the buns.
+- Pour the butter mixture over the top of the rolls, using a pastry brush to help distribute it evenly.

-- Cover the baking dish tightly with foil and bake in the preheated oven for 20 minutes.
-Remove the foil and bake for an additional 10 minutes or until the sliders are lightly browned and the cheese is melted.
+- Cover the dish lightly with foil and bake in the preheated oven for 20 minutes.
+Remove the foil and let the sliders bake for an additional 10 minutes until light brown.

 Notes

-- Rolls - Regular dinner rolls or slider buns can be used instead of hawaiian rolls.
+- Rolls - Dinner rolls can be used instead of Hawaiian rolls.

-- Toppings - Add Hot or sweet peppers, pickles or spicy mustard.
+- Toppings - Add pickles, hot or sweet peppers, or spicy mustard.

 Comments